valvesss/blopy/README.md

 # TO-DO LIST

-- Validate for nodes running different chains (but in same network)
+- Step validation for nodes running different chains (but in same network)
 - Node search for other nodes over the network
-- Smart consensus (51%)
+- Smart consensus (>51%)
-- Improve out of memory immutable-ledger
+- Have immutable-ledger out of memory
 - Integration with NGROK
+- Integration with IPFS
 - More...

 # Contribute

-- Help with documentation!!!!!!!!!!!
+- Help with documentation!
-- Help writing tests!!!!!!!!!!!
+- Help writing tests!
 - Help forking!
 - Help pulling requests!